 Given some points that may not be colinear, we may be faced with finding a solution that minimises the error (residual sum of squares) between a regression line and the points.
 This minimiser is called a least-squares solution.

-Let’s use an example in an attempt to formalise this.
+Let’s use an example in an attempt to make this concrete.
 Say we have the points , , and , where we have a linear system of equations.
 We attempt to find some coefficient for the constant term, and for the term with degree 1.
 We set as the matrix we multiply the coefficient vector by.

 From projections, we use the theorem: